-Galaxy S20 vs Galaxy S9: What Buyers Need to Know
+Galaxy S20 vs Galaxy S9: Should You Upgrade?

 And finally, perhaps the most important question for you us “when can I buy the Galaxy S20?” and how much will it cost?
 The Galaxy S9 is still a good phone, but being two years old the battery life is probably never as good as it once was, and you’re probably envious of friends that have dual or triple camera smartphones.
 You’ll want to seriously consider upgrading this year.

+The Galaxy S20 release date is on March 6th but it’s really expensive as you can see above.
+Be prepared to trade-in your S9 for a $300 discount.

+With a big screen and all those cameras, what did you expect?
+We know it’s expensive, so maybe wait for a few deals this summer if you can.

 As a comparison, the Galaxy S9 was $720 when it came out in 2018, depending on which carrier you got it from.
-If Samsung can deliver everything we mentioned above and keep the price around $749, the regular S20 will be very popular considering buyers are paying about the same as they did for the Galaxy S9, but getting a lot more for their dollar.
+The Galaxy S9+ was a little more expensive, but nothing crazy.
+This year Samsung really went all-out, and it shows.

+For what it’s worth though, don’t be surprised when other 5G phones this year are very expensive too.
+Samsung will get hate for it, but that’s because these are the first global 5G smartphones.
+When every other brand releases more expensive devices this year, these S20 price tags won’t seem so crazy.

 Final Thoughts